');

 About Kipton, OH

-Kipton is a small community in Ohio with a population of 237 residents.
-The median household income is $59,167 per year, which is near the national average.
-The median age in Kipton is 40.6 years.
+Kipton is a small community located in Ohio with a population of 237 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,167 per year, which is 21% below the national median of $75,149.
+The median age of 40.6 years is close to the US median age of 38.9 years.

 How Kipton Ranks in Ohio